lrbloch/airClassroom/README.md

 * "Flattening" certain JSON objects into a more exchangeable format (allowing Materials to be of multiple types)

 ## What I learned
-* A lot about synchronous and asynchronous events in Javascript (hint: don't forget to "await" asynchronous calls!)
+* The order of function calls matters a LOT (hint: don't forget to "await" asynchronous calls!)
+* Moment.js is great for comparing and displaying Dates
-*
+* .filter is your friend
+* Modularize and componentize as much as possible!
+Much of my code relies on reusing the same functions on slightly different datasets.

 ## What's next for AirClassroom
 * Allow students to submit assignments from within Block